What is Internet Protocol?

 What is the primary function of Internet Protocol (IP)?

-How does IP differ from TCP?
+How does IPv6 differ from IPv4?

 Want to learn more about how Lightyear can help you?